Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Conclusion

 \section{Conclusion}

-This work presents a unified probabilistic framework for quantifying the effectiveness of HPM engagements against UAVs.
-The framework integrates (i) stochastic UAV kinematics with closed-form position and range statistics, (ii) a beam-steering model that converts pointing jitter into an effective gain distribution, (iii) an atmospheric channel model with tractable moments for gaseous and precipitation loss, and (iv) a device-response model that maps received pulse energy to the neutralization probability via a logistic transition.
-A key contribution is the derivation of closed-form moments and log-normal closures that make the received-energy distribution and the associated per-pulse neutralization probability analytically evaluable, substantially reducing reliance on Monte Carlo weather and geometry realizations while preserving statistical fidelity.
+This work presents a unified probabilistic framework for assessing the effectiveness of HPM engagements against UAVs under specified propagation, pointing, and susceptibility assumptions.
+The framework integrates (i) stochastic UAV kinematics with closed-form position and range statistics, (ii) an effective near-boresight beam-steering model that converts pointing jitter into a gain reduction law, (iii) an atmospheric channel model with tractable moments for gaseous and precipitation loss, and (iv) a device-response model that maps received pulse energy to the engagement-effectiveness probability via a logistic transition.
+A key contribution is the derivation of closed-form moments and log-normal closures that make the received-energy distribution and the associated per-pulse engagement-effectiveness probability analytically evaluable, substantially reducing reliance on Monte Carlo weather and geometry realizations while preserving statistical fidelity.
 A second contribution is an explicit sensitivity (elasticity) analysis that yields closed-form expressions for the dependence of the mean received energy on core design and environmental parameters, providing transparent levers for system optimization and mission planning.
-A third contribution is the end-to-end validation: analytical predictions closely agree with Monte Carlo simulations across a wide parameter range, establishing the accuracy and practical utility of the model.
+A third contribution is the end-to-end internal-consistency verification: analytical predictions closely agree with Monte Carlo simulations across a wide parameter range under the same modeling assumptions, supporting the numerical accuracy and practical utility of the framework.